react-navigation/react-navigation.github.io/docs/stack-navigator.md

 #### `pop`

 Pops the current screen from the stack and navigates back to the previous screen.
+It takes one optional argument (`count`), which allows you to specify how many screens to pop back by.

 ```js
 navigation.pop();